revmischa/puppet-psgi/README.md

 ```

 #### Caveats:
 * Right now this module assumes your app directory contains `root/`, `root/static/` and `lib/`.
-Patches welcome to handle more generic cases.
+Patches are welcome for handling more generic cases.